Peter Brackney is an attorney, local historian, preservationist and author who adopted Kentucky as his home at an early age.

 In 2014, Peter published his first book – Lost Lexington – through the History Press.
 At his law firm, Brackney Law Office, PLLC, he represents Kentuckians in the areas of estate planning, probate, and bankruptcy.

 A double alum of the University of Kentucky, he bleeds blue.
-He has previously served on the boards of both The Lexington History Museum and the Blue Grass Trust for Historic Preservation, as well as his church South Elkhorn Christian Church (Disciples of Christ) – which happens to be the oldest congregation in Fayette County.
+He has previously served on the boards of both The Lexington History Museum and the Blue Grass Trust for Historic Preservation, as well as his church.
+He currently serves on the cabinet of his church, South Elkhorn Christian Church (Disciples of Christ).
+South Elkhorn happens to be the oldest congregation in Fayette County.

 From time to time, the Kaintuckeean also features contributed posts from a number of other awesome Kentuckians who love history and historic preservation.